Social Media Marketing FAQs

 What metrics should I measure in social media?

-When leveraged correctly, social media metrics provide valuable insight into the successes and shortcomings of your company’s marketing and advertising efforts.
-Like any other benchmarks, the metrics your company uses to measure success or find opportunities should be based on your business goals.
-Some of the most common social media metrics that we see companies measuring are:
+The social media metrics your company uses to measure success or find opportunities should be based on your business goals.
+These are common metrics used to measure social media marketing performance:

 - Engagement – Are people joining the conversation and sharing your posts?